ProjectSPACE Makes More Space for All

 View a map with Phase 3 and meter locations.

-Phase 4 of ProjectSPACE (Mount Vernon) went into effect October 30, 2017, and is bordered by:
+Phase 4 of ProjectSPACE (Mount Vernon) went into effect on October 30, 2017, and is bordered by:

 North – Mt.
 Royal Avenueview a map of individual meter locations

-Maps (PDFs) outlining each area and locations of reserved spaces are available via the links below.
+Maps (PDFs) outlining each area and the locations of reserved spaces are available via the links below.

 Additional areas will be added in the future so please continue to visit our website for updates.